btrzcinski/autoquiet/README.md

 ## Usage

-Usage: `AutoQuietConsole.exe process-to-dim.exe priority-process-to-monitor.exe [level-to-lower-volume-to]`
+Usage: `AutoQuietConsole.exe process-to-dim priority-process-to-monitor [level-to-lower-volume-to]`

 The level to lower the volume to when the priority process makes noise defaults to 10% if not specified.

-Example: `AutoQuietConsole.exe chrome.exe firefox.exe 10`
+Example: `AutoQuietConsole.exe chrome firefox 10`

 ## Requirements